Effective Letters of Support

 Why do you want to write this letter on the person’s behalf?
 What makes him or her someone you want to support?
 (If you don't want to write the letter, then decline to write it.)

-It generally is best to acknowledge being aware that the person has a court case (there is no need to talk about the case itself or express opinions about the person’s guilt or innocence or about the facts of the case and please never disparage the prosecutor or government).
+It generally is best to acknowledge being aware that the person has a court case (there is no need to talk about the case itself or express opinions about the person’s guilt or innocence or about the facts of the case and please never disparage the prosecutor or government or disparage other parties in the case).

 Make it personal when describing the person’s traits and character and provide examples and stories of good deeds done by the person and his or her good character (e.g., hard worker, dedication to family, generosity, caring parent, responsible co-worker, respected, well-liked, productive, etc.).